XiaotaoChen/model-quantization/doc/detection.md

 ## Training and Test

 Training and testing methods follow original projects ( [detectron2](https://github.com/facebookresearch/detectron2) or [aim-uofa/AdelaiDet](https://github.com/aim-uofa/AdelaiDet) ).
-Just adapt the quantization need by modifying the configration file.
+Just adapt the quantization to your need by modifying the configration file.

 Example configurations for quantization are provided in `detectron2/config` and `AdelaiDet/config` .
 In `detectron2` and `aim-uofa/AdelaiDet` project, most of the options are managed by the `yaml` config file.
 Thus, the `detectron2/config/default.py` is modified to add the quantization related options.
 They have the same meaning with the ones in classification task.
 Refer option introduction in [classification.md](./classification.md#Training-script-options)